1951 All-Ireland Senior Football Championship

 The 1951 All-Ireland Senior Football Championship was the 65th staging of Ireland's premier Gaelic football knock-out competition.

 Mayo won their second All-Ireland in a row.

+Limerick rejoined the Munster championship after a 2 year lapse break.

 The Curse of '51

 Mayo have not won an All-Ireland football final since 1951.
 Legend has it that a priest became furious when the Mayo team bus returning home from the 1951 final passed by a funeral without showing respect as they celebrated their All-Ireland win.
 The priest supposedly put a curse on Mayo, that they would not win another title until all of the team had died.
-Since the deaths of Pádraig Carney in 2019 and Paddy Prendergast in 2021, only one member of the 1951 team remain living – Mick Loftus, though he was a sub and did not play on the day.
-Prendergast, who was the final surviving member of the team and played at full-back, died at the age of 95 on 26 September 2021.
+All remaining members of the team had died by 2023.
+Paddy Prendergast, who was the final surviving member and played at full-back, died at the age of 95 on 26 September 2021.
+Mick Loftus, who was a sub and did not play on the day, died at the age of 93 on 22 April 2023.

-The curse is one that was disproven, for records show there was no funeral in Foxford on that day.
+There is no evidence of local belief in such a curse before the early 21st century.